-- The college has strategically reviewed the ending fund balance along with reserves to ensure a stable future for the college.
-Through additional funding and conservative spending, the EFB was 15.46% followed with a slightly lower projected EFB of 15.44%, for FY20-21.
-Although the EFB seems to have gained strength and long-term projections indicate that revenue will remain relatively flat in 2020-21, there is still predictions that a recession is historically eminent.
-The ending fund balance will be adequate for projected apportionment deferrals anticipated in 2020-21. - Full-time equivalent students (FTES) is one of the college's biggest challenges.
+- The Board of Trustees' contingency reserve was designated in the Adopted Budget at 15.44% of budgeted unrestricted appropriations (\$2,806,418).
+As of June 30, 2021, the ending unrestricted fund balance was \$2,935,218 or 16.01% of 2020-21 unrestricted appropriations.
+In addition to the General Fund Reserves, LTCCD held reserves in other funds to cover significant STRS and PERS increases, replacement and repair of equipment needed to operate the campus. - Full-time equivalent students (FTES) is one of the college's biggest challenges.
 The district has been conservative when anticipating FTES in the past.
 The new funding formula requires a new approach to planning.
 Reviewing and anticipating FTES will still be required in the future, as it makes up the majority of the apportionment from the state, but now there are two additional areas for the district to monitor and plan related to equity and student success.
 The college needs to remain diversified in the FTES from face-to-face, online, in-service contracts and incarcerated programs. - The passage of Measure F, a \$55 million dollar Proposition 39 general obligation bond, will provide funding for maintenance and repair and modernization of existing facilities as well as the construction of new facilities.
 In August 2015, the district executed the first bond issuance, Series A, for \$19,000,000.
-A second issuance, Series B, was executed in February 2018 for \$15,000,000.
-Series B will fund projects approved by the board of trustees to take place through the 2020-21 academic year.
+A second issuance, Series B, was executed in February 2018 for \$15,000,000 and will fund projects approved by the board of trustees to take place through the 2021-22 academic year.
+Series C bonds were in progress at the end of the fiscal year with the final sale and funding to take place in early July 2021.
+Series C will be \$14,000,000 and will be primarily used for the modernization of the existing facilities.
 Series A of the bond allowed for the prepayment of the outstanding \$1,395,000 in lease revenue bonds in 2016-17 that were used to construct the Library building.
 Paying down the bonds has freed up approximately \$140,000 annually from the general fund that would have been used to pay the principal and interest on these bonds.
 Additionally, funds that would have been necessary to pay for the maintenance and repair of aging facilities will be freed up for other purposes.
 The modernization of the facilities will also result in significant savings in utility expenses as inefficient boilers and electrical systems are replaced with more energy efficient equipment.